EURO

 .

-Sweden votes on 13 September, with the centre-left Social Democrats holding a polling lead against a fragile centre-right coalition supported by the Sweden Democrats.
-Key issues include the economy, migration, law and order and party leadership stability.
+Sweden’s election is expected to be closely contested, with the centre-left Social Democrats leading the polls against a fragile centre-right coalition supported by the Sweden Democrats.
+Key issues include the economy, migration and law and order.

 Destination Research